 And because you’re forbidden from having direct stimulation of the penis and sexual intercourse, activities like these are no longer “foreplay,” a preliminary to the “real sex” that involves, after all, anxiety.
 They become, instead, ways to explore and enjoy each other’s bodies, no more, no less.

 Often, when the ban ends, couples are ready to expand their repertoire.
-It is advised for the male in these situations to take the natural semen enhancer called Semenax to boost his confidence when sexual intercourse does start again.
+Once again, taking a product like Semenax can really boost a man’s confidence when sexual intercourse does start again.

 Sensate focus, or touching exercise, is a general name for a group of exercises that focus on the experience of touch, as opposed to our thoughts about that touch.
 If you find yourself doing more thinking than feeling during sex, these exercises can be extremely helpful.